Privacy Notice

 Overshow is designed as a local-first AI application.
 Model inputs and outputs processed locally by your organisation are not transmitted to us by default, except where you choose to share information with us for support or improvement purposes.

-If you enable optional Google Calendar or Microsoft 365 calendar sync, app.over.show stores encrypted provider tokens and related connection metadata so the desktop app can refresh access securely.
-In normal operation, the desktop app calls the provider APIs directly to fetch authorised calendar data.
-Overshow servers do not proxy normal calendar event payloads, and we do not routinely ingest or store the full calendar event payload in the web portal as part of normal sync.
+If you enable optional Google Workspace or Microsoft 365 sync, app.over.show stores encrypted provider tokens and related connection metadata so the desktop app can refresh access securely.
+In normal operation, the desktop app calls the provider APIs directly to fetch authorised calendar or mail data.
+Overshow servers do not proxy normal calendar event or message payloads, and we do not routinely ingest or store those payloads in the web portal as part of normal sync.

 Cookies and similar technologies